react-native-modal/react-native-modal/.github/CONTRIBUTING.md

 - **style**: Changes that do not affect the meaning of the code.
 - **test**: Adding missing tests or correcting existing tests.

-## Release process

-We use [Semantic Release](http://semantic-release.org) to automatically release new versions of the library when changes are merged into master.
-Using the commit message convention described above, it will detect if we need to release a patch, minor, or major version of the library.

 ## Reporting issues

 You can report issues on our [bug tracker](https://github.com/react-native-community/react-native-modal/issues).
 Please search for existing issues and follow the issue template when opening an issue.